armthethinker/colorless/README.md

   - Google+

 ## Contributing
-Feel free to do a pull request to add libraries or better the code in ways you see fit.
+Feel free to do a pull request to add palettes or better the code in ways you see fit.